Skip to main content

 As these engineered systems continue to evolve, increasing levels of biological precision and functional complexity are achieved through coordinated control of molecular signaling, cellular interaction, and tissue-scale organization operating in tightly regulated feedback loops.
 This advancement supports the development of highly reliable platforms for biomedical research, disease modeling, and future regenerative applications with improved predictive accuracy and translational potential.

-Bioelectrical patterning has emerged as a powerful regulatory principle in modern tissue engineering, revealing that electrical signals are not merely secondary physiological phenomena but fundamental drivers of biological organization.
+Bioelectrical patterning has emerged as a regulatory principle in modern tissue engineering, showing that electrical signals are not only physiological phenomena but also drivers of biological organization.
 Within multicellular environments, voltage differences across cellular membranes create informational gradients that guide how cells interpret spatial context and coordinate structural development.
-These electrical patterns operate across multiple biological scales, influencing both local cellular behavior and large-scale tissue architecture.
+These electrical patterns operate across multiple biological scales, influencing both cellular behavior and tissue architecture.

 Unlike purely chemical signaling mechanisms, bioelectrical communication allows rapid, long-range transmission of positional information between cells.
 This capability enables populations of cells to maintain coordinated responses during growth, differentiation, and morphogenesis.
 As a result, electrical patterning contributes to the formation of highly ordered tissue structures by synchronizing cellular activities across complex biological systems.